Magic Leap launches One Creator Edition headset for $2,295

 Less than a month after promising to launch its long-awaited Magic Leap One augmented reality platform this summer, Magic Leap announced today that the Creator Edition is officially available today for developers to order.
-The price is $2,295, with “limited quantities” currently available in six U.S. cities.
+The price is $2,295, with “limited quantities” currently available in six U.S. cities: Chicago, Los Angeles, Miami, New York, the San Francisco Bay Area, and Seattle.
+We’ve rounded up important details from early hands-on tests here.

 Developers in the select cities will receive “complimentary delivery, fit and set-up service” with their purchase, while those outside are only being given the ability to reserve hardware — assuming they’re in the “contiguous U.S.” Magic Leap is also offering an optional $495 “professional development package” for users requiring replacement of broken units within 24 hours.